 This ice cream is most delicious eaten fresh, within a few days, though of course it keeps in the freezer – it’s ice cream after all!

 We’d love you to leave a comment and let us know what you think of this gorgeous vanilla coconut ice cream!
-Rate it and let us know how it went when you make it!
+Rate the recipe too please!
+Thanks so much.
 Tag a photo #lovingitvegan on instagram too if you like, so we can see it!
 And of course – share it far and wide with anyone who may love a good vegan vanilla coconut ice cream recipe!Print

 Gorgeous 6-ingredient vanilla coconut ice cream – so easy to make, and the creamiest ice cream texture.
 Vegan and gluten-free.